 Somewhat surprisingly, fiberglass ladders require more thoughtful maintenance than either of the other types.
 Sunlight is the enemy.
 Although they are manufactured with a protective, UV-absorbing coating, in time this coating weakens and should be renewed by coating the rails with a UV absorbent.
 Retain and follow the manufacturer’s directions.

 Steel is used for fixed, vertical ladders, the kind seen on the sides of buildings, and for step stools with only a few treads.

 Usually sized by the height of the platform, in some cases by the number of steps, starting at 4 feet and even sizes proceeding in 2 foot intervals to 20 feet.
 A locking mechanism fixes the angle between the two pairs of rails.

-Since it is not safe to stand on the platform (or even the top step), work can only be performed perhaps as high as two feet above the height of the ladder.
+Since it is not safe to stand on the platform (or even the top rung), work can only be performed perhaps as high as two feet above the height of the ladder.

 Step ladders are made in one-sided and two-sided (also called twin or double-sided) versions, the difference being that the one-sided stepladder has rungs on only one pair of rails.
 Step ladder rungs are flat, not round, and generally about 3 inches wide.

 Most of the step ladders used in the home are one-sided.
 The cross pieces on the other side are not meant to support the user's weight and should not be used as rungs.
 Household step ladders often have a bucket shelf.